mattermost/docs/source/about/mattermost-v9-changelog.md

  - v9.10 is built with Go ``v1.21.8``.

 ### Known Issues
- - The web browser may not open on iOS Safari [MM-59296](https://mattermost.atlassian.net/browse/MM-59296).
+ - The web browser does not open on iOS Safari in v9.10.0 [MM-59296](https://mattermost.atlassian.net/browse/MM-59296).
+ - Notifications do not work on the web client on Mac in v9.10.0 [MM-593150](https://mattermost.atlassian.net/browse/MM-59315).
+ - Desktop notifications do not work on Safari in v9.10.0 [MM-59315](https://mattermost.atlassian.net/browse/MM-59315).
- - The screen crashes when clicking on SAML 2.0 option in the System Console on the Free instance [MM-59406](https://mattermost.atlassian.net/browse/MM-59406).
+ - The screen crashes when clicking on SAML 2.0 option in the System Console on Free instances in v9.10.0 [MM-59406](https://mattermost.atlassian.net/browse/MM-59406).
+ - The AI Copilot is missing from the Cloud Marketplace in v9.10.0.
  - Searching stop words in quotation marks with Elasticsearch enabled returns more than just the searched terms.
  - Slack import through the CLI fails if email notifications are enabled.
  - Push notifications don't always clear on iOS when running Mattermost in High Availability mode.